cap-jmk/carate-pwc/README.md

 If you are happy about substantial progress in chemistry and life sciences that is not commercial first but citizen first, well then just

 <a href="https://www.buymeacoffee.com/capjmk" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+Or you can of start join the development of the code.

 ## 8. Cite